Sporiff/resume-markdown/markdown/resume.md

 ----

->  I'm a passionate technologist with a penchant
+>  I'm a passionate technologist with a knack
 >  for writing clear, user-friendly technical documentation.
 >  I'm always on the lookout for opportunities to try new
 >  things, and spend as much time as I have available